A "simple" anxiety test

 The task will be to identify the second picture.

 The second picture is a member of a collection of known persons to the person who is performing the test.
+This set or collection can even be expanded by known or familiar things.

 before the actual test.

 One can consider to present multiple different pictures of the same person.
+Or multiple different pictures of the same things in different situations.

 The identification must be 100% correct.